-If you find your husband playing the male card every time you ask him to help you in the kitchen or with the kids, he is most likely trying to show his male superiority while hiding his laziness.
+If you find your husband playing the male card every time you ask him to help you in the kitchen or with the kids, he is most likely trying to show his male superiority while hiding the fact that he is nothing more than just a bad and lazy partner.
 He may even manipulate and control you in order to have things done his way.

 He probably thinks that arguing about a chore will discourage you from expecting help from him.
 “My husband is lazy and irresponsible but also entitled.
-He thinks he can rightfully expect me to run around fulfilling all his needs, right from serving him food on the couch to cleaning up after him, just because he is a man,” says Myra, who is exhausted from having to deal with her lazy husband.
+He thinks he can rightfully expect me to run around fulfilling all his needs, right from serving him food on the couch to cleaning up after him, just because he is a man, I hate my lazy husband not just because he never helps out, but because he looks down upon me,” says Myra, who is exhausted from having to deal with her lazy husband.

 Related Reading: How To Deal With A Lying Husband?

 5. Your lazy husband might be a sweet-talker

 If your husband flatters you by saying “I can’t do it as perfectly as you do it” and regularly gets away with not doing any work delegated to him, then you have a lazy husband who is a master of sugar-coating.
 He can be so charming that you won’t even realize he is playing you and you will be happily doing his share of the work too because you enjoy his compliments!
 He is not just lazy but also extremely cunning about it.